pkkid/python-plexapi/README.md

 #### Getting a PlexServer Instance ####

-There are three types of authentication.
+There are two types of authentication.
 If you are running on a separate network or using Plex Users you can log into MyPlex to get a PlexServer instance.
 An example of this is below.
-NOTE:
-Servername below is the name of the server (not the hostname and port).
+NOTE: Servername below is the name of the server (not the hostname and port).
 If logged into Plex Web you can see the server name in the top left above your available libraries.

 ```python
 from plexapi.myplex import MyPlexAccount